AndrewAndroo/AndrewAndroo/README.md

-Aye, I'm Andrew, I like starting fun projects but I lack in knowledge sometimes.
+Aye, I'm Andrew, I like starting fun projects.
+I do things in C++